 2 tablespoons chopped fresh parsley

-To roast the garlic: Preheat oven to 375.
+To roast the garlic: Heat oven to 375°F.

 Slice top off garlic head and remove excess white skin; place in small baking dish.
 Drizzle with 1 tablespoon olive oil.
 Bake until light brown and soft, about 45 minutes.
 Remove from oven and let cool.
 Squeeze out soft cloves into a food processor bowl, along with the sun-dried tomatoes.
 Process until smooth, adding reserved oil to form a paste.
 Smear garlic paste over pizza dough.
 Sprinkle with red peppers and cheeses.
 Bake until crust is golden and cheese bubbles.
 Remove from oven and sprinkle with basil and parsley.